 Tomorrow’s Classroom: Sense Metrics - Digital and eye tracking software for children with disabilities

 Sense Metrics is a software that enables children with disabilities to continue with their learning at home.
-The pair noticed that while disabled pupils may have the support and learning facilities they need in school, students often regress without similar support in the home.
+While disabled pupils may have the support and learning facilities they need in school, students often regress without similar support in the home.
 Sense Metrics is a programme that helps aid home communication and learning through the use of biometrics.

-Judges were impressed to see that both Demi-Lee and Shannon had done their own coding and had developed a fully functioning programme.
-They had taken the initiative to talk and consult with US academics about their project and were fully committed to further developing the programme.
-We are very proud and excited to see what next is to come from this promising duo.
+Judges were impressed to see that Shannon had done her own coding and had developed a fully functioning programme.
+She had taken the initiative to talk and consult with US academics about her project and was fully committed to further developing the programme.

 2) Holyhead School: Iqra Ali, Raheema Khalyal, Preety Dass